 All counselors are available to assist you with your educational, personal and career goals.
-Counselors are available by: individual counseling appointment, e-counseling online, and very limited drop-in hours at the beginning and end of fall, spring, and summer classes.
+Counselors are available by: individual counseling appointment, e-counseling online, and during posted drop-in hours on select days and times.
 Students are advised to complete a Student Educational Plan during their first semester.